 Debt Financing in 2016

-Gemphire Therapeutics Inc. is a clinical-stage biopharmaceutical company that focuses on developing and commercializing therapies for cardiometabolic disorders, particularly dyslipidemia and nonalcoholic fatty liver disease (NAFLD/NASH).
-The company is advancing gemcabene, an innovative oral medication aimed at lowering LDL cholesterol levels in patients who cannot achieve their lipid-lowering goals, including those on maximally tolerated statin therapy.
-Gemphire has completed three Phase IIb clinical trials for gemcabene, targeting conditions such as homozygous familial hypercholesterolemia (HoFH), hypercholesterolemia in heterozygous familial cases, and severe hypertriglyceridemia.
-Founded in 2008 and initially based in Livonia, Michigan, the company underwent a reverse merger with NeuroBo Pharmaceuticals in 2019, which has influenced its strategic direction and operations.
+Gemphire Therapeutics, a clinical-stage biopharmaceutical company based in Northville, Michigan, focuses on developing and commercializing therapies for dyslipidemia and nonalcoholic fatty liver disease (NAFLD/NASH).
+The company's lead product, gemcabene, is an oral medication designed to lower LDL cholesterol in patients who cannot achieve lipid-lowering goals, even while on maximally tolerated statin therapy.
+Gemphire has completed three Phase IIb clinical trials for gemcabene, targeting conditions such as homozygous familial hypercholesterolemia, hypercholesterolemia, and severe hypertriglyceridemia.
+Founded in 2014, the company aims to address unmet needs in cardiometabolic disorders and improve patient outcomes.
+In late 2019, Gemphire Therapeutics was acquired by NeuroBo Pharmaceuticals in a reverse merger transaction.

 HistoSonics